jschrier/blog/_posts/2025-01-07-Laser-Cutter-Chemistry.md

 **Feasibility:** Medium/Low.
 Possible practical complications:
 - Use the $60 [AS7265x triad sensors]({{ site.baseurl }}{% post_url 2023-02-01-Reading-AS726x-and-AS7265X-Spectral-Sensors-in-Micropython %}) to detect the light from 410nm (UV) to 940nm (IR); run a lense/fiber optic capble to the sensor.
 Resolution is not great, but it might be enough to reolve some different species
 - Generally the laser is pulsed and data is collected with a gate delay and gate width; these are on the order of 1-30 uS, and its not clear that we can synchronize the laser and the sensors with this level of precision.
 Maybe it doesn't matter and we operate continuously.

+# Thermal conversion and sintering of TiO2 from rutile

+**Premise:** - A thin coating of rutile TiO2 is deposited on a glazed ceramic and/or glass surface.
+Application of heat using an IR or diode laser converts the anatase crystal form into the anatase crystal form, while simultaneously fusing it into the glaze oxide.
+This results in a black (anatase) marking which is fused into the glaze and thus resistant to photobleaching, scratching, etc.

+**Precedent/feasibility:** This is known as the [Norton White Tile method]({{ site.baseurl }}{% post_url 2025-02-13-Norton-White-Tile-Method %})